napari/docs/docs/tutorials/fundamentals/getting_started.md

 ### napari does not launch with `No Qt bindings could be found`

-If you try to start napari and see error message containing following (or similar) text:
+If you try to start napari and see an error message containing following (or similar) text:

 ```
 ImportError: No Qt bindings could be found